 An ’80s film based on a Stephen King story that’s not horror – or rubbish – is a rare beast indeed.
 But Stand By Me, a coming of age road movie (well, railway track movie), starring River Phoenix as one of a motley group of boys off on an adventure to find a dead body, is an amazingly emotional and moving, yet wonderfully uplifting, character study.

 Do The Right Thing (1989)

-Spike Lee’s Do The Right Thing may be over three decades old now, but sadly the racial issues it raises still feel as culturally relevant as they did in 1989.
+This Spike Lee movie may be over three decades old now, but sadly the racial issues it raises still feel as culturally relevant as they did in 1989.

 A fiery tale of racial tension igniting into all-out violence in a Harlem neighbourhood on the hottest day of the year, it boasts sparky dialogue that has lost none of its passion or power in the intervening years.
 A hugely influential and important movie, it’s also peppered with comedy gold: “You wanna boycott someone?
 You ought to start with the goddamn barber that f**ked up your head.”

 Akira is the Japanese film that genuinely made the rest of the world sit up and take anime seriously (sorry, Marine Boy – you were only ever going to be childhood nostalgia footnote in the west).

 A monumental slab of apocalyptic sci-fi with designer violence and stylish, stylised action, it’s a body horror movie which features mind-searing images that never fade from the memory.

 One of the films that influenced Akira – as well as about 90% of science fiction movies made since – was director Ridley Scott’s Blade Runner.